-"Portland Japanese Garden is one of the finest Japanese organizations in the world, serving as both a place to connect with nature, and a forum for education and the exchange of ideas." - CAROLINE KENNEDY
+"Portland Japanese Garden is one of the finest Japanese organizations in the world, serving as both a place toconnect with nature, and a forum for education and the exchange of ideas." - CAROLINE KENNEDY Collaborative Programs with International Cultural Organizations Global relationships continue to reveal new opportunities for discussion and collaboration on initiatives important to varied communities around the world.
+These projects are some of the first collaborative efforts:

-Global Conferences and Symposia